 A Writ of Restitution directs the Sheriff to remove the defendant and restore the premises to the plaintiff.
 It is the policy of the Sheriff’s Office to execute such writs by attempting to obtain voluntary compliance from the defendant in a fashion which minimizes any unnecessary hardship.
 In the absence of compliance, the Office will execute the Writ by removing the occupants personally and/or by changing the locks on the premises.
 The Office will remove personal property only when specifically directed to do so by Court Order.

-The Writ of Restitution must be executed within ten days of issuance.
+The Writ of Restitution may be executed within one to ten days of issuance (we do all Writs within three days (72 Hour Notice).
 Because of this relatively narrow window, it will be executed without delay.
 To expedite the process, the plaintiff should provide a contact name and phone number.

 Unless some other type of action is specified in the writ, a Writ of Restitution will be executed as follows: